Lizzie Halliday

 Lizzie Halliday (born Eliza Margaret McNally; c.
-1859 – June 28, 1918) was an Irish-American serial killer responsible for the deaths of four people in upstate New York during the 1890s.
+1859 – June 28, 1918) was an Irish-American serial killer responsible for the deaths of four people in the Hudson Valley during the 1890s.
 In 1894, she became the first woman to be sentenced to death by the electric chair.
 Halliday's sentence was commuted and she spent the rest of her life in a mental institution.
 She killed a nurse while institutionalized and is speculated to have killed her first two husbands.

 Biography

 Halliday, originally Eliza Margaret McNally, was born around 1859 in County Antrim, Ireland.
 Her family moved to the US when she was young (given as aged three or eight).

 In 1879, Halliday married a Greenwich, New York, man known by the alias Charles Hopkins; his real name was Ketspool Brown.
 They are said to have had one son who ended up institutionalized.
 In 1881, after Hopkins' death, she married pensioner Artemus Brewer, but he also died less than a year later.
 Her third husband, Hiram Parkinson, left her within their first year of marriage.
 Halliday went on to marry George Smith, a war veteran who had served with Brewer.
 After a reported failed attempt to kill Smith by putting arsenic in his tea, Lizzie fled to Bellows Falls, Vermont.
 She married Vermont resident Charles Playstel, but she vanished two weeks later.

 In the winter of 1888, Halliday resurfaced in Philadelphia, at a saloon on 1218 North Front Street that was run by the McQuillans, friends she knew from Ireland.
 Going by the name "Maggie Hopkins", Halliday set up a shop, but was later convicted of burning it down for the insurance money.
 She was sentenced to two years at Philadelphia's Eastern State Penitentiary.

 In 1889, now going by the name "Lizzie Brown", she became the housekeeper for Paul Halliday, a twice-widowed 70-year-old farmer living in Burlingham, New York, with his sons.
 The two subsequently married, but their marriage was marred by what Halliday described as Lizzie's sporadic "spells of insanity".
 Within two years, the Halliday family's house and barn burned to the ground, and she was suspected of setting the fires.
 At some point, she stole a team of horses and had a neighbor help her drive them to Newburgh, New York, where she sold them.
 She was acquitted of the crime on the grounds of insanity (accounts vary on this happening in 1890 or 1893).